Finite-size effects on the cluster expansions for quantum gases in restricted geometries: Conclusion

-We have analytically obtained statistical mechanics density matrices for a single particle in 1-D and 3-D box.
-There-from we have calculated 1-particle density matrices for 3-D ideal Bose and Fermi gases in the box geometries some times by removing the boundaries along two ($x-y$) axes.
-We also have obtained quantum cluster expansions of the grand free energies in closed forms for the same systems in the restricted geometries.
-There-from we have obtained equations of states for 3-D ideal Bose and Fermi gases in the box geometries.
-We also have obtained analytic expressions for the 1-particle density matrices for interacting Bose and Fermi gas confined in quasi 1-D boxes.
-Thermodynamics of the Bose or Fermi gas in the box geometry can be studied from the cluster expansion obtained by us.
+To conclude -- we have analytically obtained 1-particle density matrices, from the scratch points, for the ideal Bose and Fermi gases in both the 3-D box geometries and the harmonically trapped geometries for the entire range of temperature.
+We have obtained quantum cluster expansions of the grand free energies in closed forms for these systems.
+We have shown how the density matrix formalism can be adopted for obtaining the cluster integral for a system of finite-size, such as, ideal Bose or Fermi gas in a 3-D box or in a harmonic trap.
+Thermodynamics of the Bose and Fermi gases in the restricted geometries can be studied from the quantum cluster expansions obtained by us.
+We also have obtained analytic results for non-deal cases, in particular, for interacting Bose and Fermi gases confined in closed rectangular cylinders.